 Strength of Us - An Online Community Designed to Empower Young Adults

-GSC emphasizes the importance of its students’ health and well-being.
+GSC emphasizes the importance of student health and well-being.
 Health evaluations and consultations are available through the TriHealth Employee Health Service.
 This service is available for hospital-related illnesses or injuries.
 Students can be referred to a physician who meets their needs.
 Students must pay for medical care.
-Hospitalization insurance is highly recommended for all students.
+Health insurance is highly recommended for all students.

 A multi-media learning center offers a variety of audiovisual materials, equipment, and computers for classroom and individual use.
 Computers also are located in all student lounges.